Caring for your shoes

 Always use a shoe horn when putting on the shoes to maintain the back shape.

-We advise that you should not wear your shoes on successive days as the fine leathers used in their manufacture need 24 hours to dry out from natural perspiration.
+We advise that you should not wear your shoes on successive days as the fine leathers used in their manufacture need 24 hours to dry out from natural perspiration - a harder-wearing sole would also be an option if heavy wear is expected.

 We at The Shoe Healer are proud to offer a full cobbler service for all of the products we sell.
 We also extend our services to shoes purchased elsewhere.
-We can heal any repairable shoe back to its original glory.
+We provide a full factory repair and are endorsed by Tricker's as their recommended shoe repairers.
+Follow this link to our repair consultation page.